 The City of Kalamunda is proud to support and promote a range of inclusive programs

-Students volunteered their time to manage 7.5ha of the Kalamunda Railway Heritage Trail Reserve between Collins Rd and Mundaring Weir Rd, in Kalamunda.
+Students volunteer their time to manage 7.5ha of the Kalamunda Railway Heritage Trail Reserve between Collins Rd and Mundaring Weir Rd, in Kalamunda.

-Over three school terms during 2018 the students contributed over 300 hours of volunteer time, undertaking weed control, rubbish collection path maintenance and wildlife surveys, in partnership with the City of Kalamunda and the Friends of Railway Heritage
+Throughout the school year the students contribute over 300 hours of volunteer time, undertaking weed control, rubbish collection path maintenance and wildlife surveys, in partnership with the City of Kalamunda and the Friends of Railway Heritage

-Throughout the project the students also learnt about bird identification, the importance of native wildlife, Aboriginal cultural values and had a visit from Kanyana Wildlife.
+Trail Reserve.
+The students also learn about bird identification, the importance of native wildlife and Aboriginal cultural values.

 If you would like to volunteer to protect and enhance a local reserve near you, or would like to discuss a potential environmental project, please contact the City’s Parks and Environmental Services team at firstname.lastname@example.org or call (08) 9257 9809.

 West Rise Basketball for players with intellectual disabilities

 Basketball is a great way to meet people, get fit and have fun!
 New starters are welcome to come to Ray Owen Stadium in Lesmurdie and have a practice run before committing to play.
 West Rise mixed teams compete every Wednesday from 5pm.There are 2 competitions per yearAs well as competing, players are also encouraged to learn to score, coach and umpire.
 There are 12 teams in the competition at several levels including mainstream teams which West Rise players